 In the late 1950’s, a team of physiologists from the Army, Navy, and Air Force used the dynamic flight simulator to study the effects of prolonged exposure to high G forces under controlled conditions previously accessible only in high-performance aircraft.
 By turning the gondola within its mounting frame while spinning around the room at the end of the centrifuge arm, test subjects could endure nearly every direction and intensity of G forces that might be experienced during air or space flight.

-From the late 1950s through the mid-1960s, NASA used the centrifuge for acceleration training for X-15 pilots as well as Project Mercury, Project Gemini (New Nine) and 14 Project Gemini/Apollo astronauts in preparation for spaceflight.
+From the late 1950s through the mid-1970s, NASA used the centrifuge for acceleration training and feasibility testing for X-15 pilots as well as astronauts from Projects Mercury, Gemini (New Nine), Gemini/Apollo and the early Space Shuttle program.

 Research and training on the Johnsville Centrifuge continued until the Navy vacated the facility (and the entirety of the Naval Air Development Center) in 1996.
 It continued to operate through a company called Veda until 2004-2005.
 The building was purchased privately in 2007.
 The centrifuge was decommissioned but remains preserved as a historical artifact for viewing today.